 ROI of security solutions is more challenging to determine.
 Security solution ROI is more like buying an insurance policy than a business solution that increases efficiency or productivity.
 To help explain the ROI of web application firewall solutions, security solution provider F5 commissioned Forrester Consulting to quantify the benefits, including:

 - Improved security posture

 - Eliminating time spent on issues that IT resources investigate manually

 - Avoiding revenue losses because customers can’t access applications

 6Close with the value you provide.

-IT security is more than implementing a single solution.
-It’s a combination of WAF, IPS, virus protection, access management and other solutions.
-Your client needs a comprehensive, layered approach to security that specifically addresses their needs for data protection and compliance.
-They also need 24/7 monitoring and response.
-They need the services you provide.
+IT security is more than implementing a single solution – it’s a combination of WAF, IPS, virus protection, access management and other solutions.
+Your client needs a comprehensive, layered approach to security that addresses data protection and compliance needs.
+They also need 24/7 monitoring and response, and they need the services you provide.

-Strongly deliver the message that your team has the expertise, the resources, and capabilities that your prospects need.
+Confidently deliver the message that your team has the expertise, resources, and capabilities your prospects need.